-Risk 2 - Operating within the expenditure resource limits
+Risk 2- Operating within the revenue budget

+Risk identified

-Risk identified Under Auditing Standards there is a rebuttable presumption that the fraud risk from revenue recognition is a significant risk.
-We have concluded that this is not a significant risk for the Commission as there is little incentive to manipulate revenue recognition with the majority of revenue being from the Scottish Government which can be agreed to confirmations supplied.
-We therefore consider the fraud risk to be focused on how management operate within the expenditure resource limits set by the Scottish Government.
-The risk is that SLC could materially misstate expenditure in relation to year end transactions, in an attempt to align with its tolerance target or achieve a breakeven position.
+Under Auditing Standards there is a rebuttable presumption that the fraud risk from revenue recognition is a significant risk.
+We have concluded that this is not a significant risk for OSCR as there is little incentive to manipulate revenue recognition with all of revenue being from the Scottish Government which can be agreed to the Budget (Scotland) Act.

+We therefore consider the fraud risk to be focused on how management operate within the revenue budget set by the Scottish Government.
+The risk is that OSCR could materially misstate expenditure in relation to year end transactions, in an attempt to align with its tolerance target or achieve a breakeven position.

 The significant risk is therefore pinpointed to the completeness of accruals and the existence of prepayments made by management at the year end and invoices processed around the year end as this is the area where there is scope to manipulate the final results.
 Given the financial pressures across the whole of the public sector, there is an inherent fraud risk associated with the recording of accruals and prepayments around year end.

+Our response

-We will evaluate the results of our audit testing in the context of the achievement of the limits set by the Scottish Our response Government.
-Our work in this area will include the following: Evaluating the design and implementation of controls around monthly monitoring of financial performance and • the estimated accruals and prepayments made at the year-end; Obtain independent confirmation of the resource limits allocated to SLC by the Scottish Government; Perform focused testing of a sample of accruals and prepayments made at the year end; and ٠ Performing focused cut-off testing of a sample of invoices received and paid around the year end.
+We will evaluate the results of our audit testing in the context of the achievement of the limits set by the Scottish Government.
+Our work in this area will include the following:

+- Evaluating the design and implementation of controls around monthly monitoring of financial performance and the estimated accruals and prepayments made at the year-end; - Obtain independent confirmation of the resource limits allocated to OSCR via the Budget (Scotland) Act; - · Perform focused testing of a sample of accruals and prepayments made at the year end; and - Performing focused cut-off testing of a sample of invoices received and paid around the year end.